 St. Nectan’s Glen is one of the hidden gems in Cornwall, a woodland area offering a fun outdoor adventure and also a spiritual home with its tales of fairies, piskies, and spirits..

 There are a number of waterfalls in St. Nectan’s Glen, the biggest of which is Nectan’s Kieve – an 18-meter stream formed from the river Trevillet carving its way through the Late Devonian slate and forming a whole through the original basin.

 Aside from exploring the waterfall, you can also enjoy a forest bath walk and sit in a café where you can enjoy various food and drinks while listening to the sounds of nature.

 Middle Black Clough Waterfall is one of the lesser-known waterfalls in England.
 It is tucked away in the Longdendale Valley in the Peak District, and part of the fun of visiting it is finding it!

 Start your hike from the Trans Pennine Trail car park or any of the lay-bys in the A628.
 From there, follow the river upstream – you will need to wade through the river and even scramble over rocks and fallen trees to get to the waterfall.
-So make sure to bring your wellies or wear grippy footwear.
+So make sure to wear a pair of good shoes for river trekking or bring your wellies .